404src/exocore/_articles/ccna-summary.md

 2. Exchange LSAs with neighbor routers
 3. Calculate the best routes to each destination, and insert them into the routing table

+When an OSPF neighbor router is powered on, it transitions through the following neighbor states:
+- Down
+- Init
+- 2-Way
+- Exstart
+- Exchange
+- Loading
+- Full

+An OSPF neighbor router begins in the Down state.
+A neighbor in the Down state has not yet sent a Hello packet.

+When a hello packet is received from the neighbor router but the Hello packet does not contain the receiving router's ID, the neighbor router is in the Init state.
+The receiving router replies to the neighbor router with a Hello packet that contains the neighbor router's ID as an acknowledgment that the receiving router received the neighbor's Hello packet.
+If a arouter is stuck in the Init state, it has sent Hello packets but has no received any from the neighbor router.

+The neighbor router replies with a Hello packet that contains the receiving router's ID.
+When this occurs, the neighbor router is in the 2-Way state.
+At the end of the 2-Way state, the DR and BDR are elected for broadcast and nonbroadcast multiaccess (NBMA) networks.

+On broadcast and NBMA networks, neighbor routers will proceed to the Full state with only the DR and BDR; other neighbor adjancies will remain in the 2-Way state.
+If all routers on a segment remain in the 2-Way state, you should verify whether all routers on the segment are set to a priority of 0, which prevents any of them from becoming the DR or BDR.

+After the DR and BDR are elected, neighbor routers form master-slave relationships in order to establish the method for exchanging link-state information.
+Routers in this state are in the Exstart state.
+If a router is stuck in the Exstart state, you should verify whether there is a problem with mismatched maximum transmission unit (MTU) settings between two routers or duplicate router IDs.

+Neighbor routers then exchange database descriptor (DBD) packets.
+These DBD packets contain link-state advertisement (LSA) headers that describe the contents of the link-state database (LSDB).
+Routers in this state are in the Exchange state.
+If a router is stuck in the Exchange state, you should verify whether there is a problem with mismatched MTU settings or duplicate router IDs.

+Routers then send link-state request (LSR) packets to request the contents of the neighbor router's OSPF database.
+The neighbor router replies with link-state update (LSU) packets that contain the routing database information.
+Routers in this state are in the Loading state.
+If a router is stuck in the Loading state, you should verify whether there is a problem with mismatched MTU settings or corrupted LSR packets.

+After the OSPF databases of neighbor routers are fully synchronized, the routers transition to the Full state, which is the normal OSPF router state for DRs and BDRs.
+A router will periodically send Hello packets to its neighbors to indicate that it is still functional.
+If a router does not receive a Hello packet from a neighbor within the dead timer interal, the neighbor router will transition back to the Down state.

 ![](/images/OSPF%20neighbors.png)
 ![](/images/OSPF%20exchanges.png)

 OSPF Neighbor requirements
 1. Area number must match